Ksplice: History

 The Ksplice software was created by four MIT students based on Jeff Arnold's master's thesis, and they later created Ksplice, Inc. Around May 2009, the company won the MIT $100K Entrepreneurship Competition and the Cyber Security Challenge of Global Security Challenge.

 Whereas the Ksplice software was provided under an open source license, Ksplice, Inc. provided a service to make it easier to use the software.
 Ksplice, Inc. provided prebuilt and tested updates for the Red Hat, CentOS, Debian, Ubuntu and Fedora Linux distributions.
 The virtualization technologies OpenVZ and Virtuozzo were also supported.
 Updates for Ubuntu Desktop and Fedora systems were provided free of charge, whereas other platforms were offered on a subscription basis.

 On 21 July 2011, Oracle Corporation announced that they acquired Ksplice, Inc. At the time the company was acquired, Ksplice, Inc. claimed to have over 700 companies using the service to protect over 100,000 servers.
 While the service had been available for multiple Linux distributions, it was stated at the time of acquisition that "Oracle believes it will be the only enterprise Linux provider that can offer zero downtime updates."
 More explicitly, "Oracle does not plan to support the use of Ksplice technology with Red Hat Enterprise Linux."
 Existing legacy customers continue to be supported by Ksplice, but no new customers are being accepted for other platforms.

-As of July 2015, Ksplice is available for free on Fedora and Ubuntu.
+As of July 2015, Ksplice is available for free on Ubuntu Desktop.
 In January 2016, Ksplice was integrated into Oracle's Unbreakable Enterprise Kernel Release 4 for Oracle Linux 6 and 7, which is Oracle's redistribution of Red Hat Enterprise Linux.

+As of March 2023, Ksplice is integrated into: